Osub/Community-Auth-For-CodeIgniter-3/readme.md

 * Create a database if not already available.
 * Run community_auth/sql/install.sql.
 * Configure CodeIgniter to use the database in config/database.php.
-* Edit create_user method in special controller.
+* Edit create_user method in Examples controller.
-* Run /special/create_user.
+* Run /examples/create_user.

-12) If you did everything right, you should be able to go to /special and log in.
+12) If you did everything right, you should be able to go to /examples and log in.

 13) Going to /user/logout will log you out.